isomerpages/govtech-im8/_catalog/Container Security.md

 ### Risk Statement

-Without separating container workloads into namespaces, there's an increased risk of lateral movement and potential compromise, as attacks on one workload could impact others; utilising namespaces helps contain and isolate potential security incidents, enhancing overall cluster security.
+Without separating container workloads into namespaces, there's an increased risk of lateral movement and potential compromise.

-<a id="cs-12"></a>
+<a id="cs-11"></a>
-## CS-12: Container Runtime Security
+## CS-11: Container Runtime Security

 ### Control Statement